South African startup Aerobotics raises $17M to scale its AI-for-agriculture platform – TechCrunch

 The company said it plans to use this Series B investment to continue developing more technology and product delivery, both for the U.S. and other markets.

 “We’re committed to providing intelligent tools to optimize automation, minimize inputs and maximize production.
-We look forward to further co-developing our products with the agricultural industry leaders,” said Paterson, the CEO said in a statement.
+We look forward to further co-developing our products with the agricultural industry leaders,” said Paterson, the CEO in a statement.

 Once heralded as a frontier for technology centuries ago, the agriculture industry has stalled in that aspect for a long while.
 However, agritech companies like Aerobotics that support climate-smart agriculture and help farmers have sprung forth trying to take the industry back to its past glory.
 Investors have taken notice and over the past five years, investments have flowed with breathtaking pace.